E-bike In The Backcountry? Don’t Like Pain And Injury? Ride Rungu Dualie®

 Rungu vs. conventional fat-tire ebike in deep snow

-Avoid two-wheel fat-tire e-bikes; they disappoint.
+Avoid single-front-wheel, fat-tire e-bikes; they disappoint.

 Rungu vs. conventional fat-tire ebike on a steep hill